 Treating Jaw Pain in Knoxville, TN

 Dr. Cain incorporates advanced technology into the assessment of your jaw function and bite.
-Using Tekscan™ and BioEMG, Dr. Cain can evaluate the movement and tension of your head and neck muscles as well as the force of your bite.
+Using Tekscan™, BioEMG, JT-3D Jaw Tracking, and CAD/CAM software, Dr. Cain can thoroughly evaluate the movement and tension of your head and neck muscles as well as the force of your bite.
 This provides a clear picture of where the dysfunction is occurring and a foundation for successful treatment planning.

-- Restorative dentistry: addressing worn or cracked teeth and realigning the way the make contact can often be accomplished with restorative treatments such as dental crowns and tooth bonding.
+- Restorative dentistry: addressing worn or cracked teeth and realigning the way they make contact can often be accomplished with restorative treatments such as dental crowns and tooth bonding.

 Advanced Technology for Treating Pain